pmarkowsky/santa-mcp/README.md

 ##  What is this?

 > [!CAUTION]
-> This is meant only as a demonstration and should not be considered production ready.
+> This is intended solely as a demonstration and is not production-ready.
+It is not an officially supported product of North Pole Security.

 This is a Proof of Concept [Model Context Procotol server](https://modelcontextprotocol.io/introduction) for [santactl](https://northpole.dev/binaries/santactl.html).